 Fortunately, this taboo is gradually being broken.
 This gets to the second reason why I believe more research needs to be done: the fact that prominent non-government experts are publicly willing to try to build secure third-party-access solutions should make the information-security community question the consensus view.
 (To be clear, government experts are of course capable of doing high-level cryptographic research.
 The issue is that, because they’re from the government, their findings standing alone won’t be taken seriously by the wider research community, whose buy-in will be essential to any ultimate third-party-access system.)

 The National Academies report included high-level descriptions of approaches to designing secure third-party access from three legitimate experts: Ernie Brickell, former chief security architect at Intel and the founding editor in chief of the Journal of Cryptography; Ray Ozzie, former chief software architect at Microsoft (and, strikingly, former director of the Electronic Privacy Information Center); and Stefan Savage, a professor of computer science and engineering at the University of California, San Diego.
-The Times story also notes that these three have been working on the problem with the lab of Daniel Weitzner, principal research scientist at the MIT Computer Science and Artificial Intelligence Lab.
+The Times story also notes that these three have also discussed their research at workshops run by Daniel Weitzner, principal research scientist at the MIT Computer Science and Artificial Intelligence Lab.
 Say what you will, but none of these individuals are amateurs or government hacks.
 And none would be researching this issue (and bearing the reputational costs within their communities for furthering government surveillance) if they thought the question was settled.

 Again, we still don’t know whether secure third-party access is possible.
 None of these researchers (nor anyone else) have publicly put forward proposals at the level of detail that would be required for a full evaluation.
 And if they did, it’s almost certain that the research community would find serious, perhaps even fatal, flaws.
 But that’s how cryptographic research moves forward, and we ought to put our energy into such research rather than spend it on what Herb Lin described in 2015 as a “theological clash of absolutes”: that is, the abstract “it can’t be done/it can be done” debate that has dominated the encryption conversation.
 (Benjamin Wittes made a similar point around that time.)